nichol77/anitaMagicDisplay/README.md

 ## Running

 i) Get some ANITA III/IV data.
 UCL has a web facing copy of the ANITA-3 data here: http://www.hep.ucl.ac.uk/uhen/anita/private/anita3/flight1415/root/
-(The usual ANITA username and password are required).
+(The usual ANITA username and password are required)

-ii) Navigate to the directory where anitaMagicDisplay is installed
+ii) Navigate to the directory where anitaMagicDisplay is installed and edit the runMagicDisplay.C macro to point to where you put the ANITA data

-iii) On the command line do
+iii) Then, to look at run 352, do
 ```bash
 root macros/runMagicDisplay.C\(352\)
 ```
-to look at run 352.

 ## Keyboard shortcuts